News - Lifan - X80

 The left-hand-drive Lifan X80 – the large seven-seat SUV flagship of the Lifan range – was snapped in north-east Victoria wearing Victorian registration plates.

-Lifan is known to use six-speed automatic transmissions engineered in Melbourne and made in China by DSI, part of the ever-growing empire of Chinese motor manufacturer Geely Automobile since 2009.
+Lifan is known to use six-speed automatic transmissions engineered in Melbourne and made in China by DSI, which is owned by a Chinese company.

 The X80 was launched in China in March this year, but it is set to be rolled out to export markets such as Russia, the Middle East and South America in 2018.